wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Product display filters for main shop page
 * Global minimum and maximum for item quantities
 * Year and month dropdown selection for calendars
+* Improved min/max/step settings with support for 0 for quantity inputs in all contexts

 = What's on its way? =